Whispers in Matter

 Once again, we return to whispers in matter – the geometry of sound … the soul that lies inside of things.
 ‘Souls are mixed with things; things with souls’, the anthropologist, Marcel Mauss, reminds us in The Gift.
 This is because of the sacramental nature of life, how we honour our lives and the lives of others through creation.
 It is not vain for Wagener to conceive of a ‘successful’ sculpture startling the viewer, to wish that his creation ‘draws them in and ultimately never lets go’.
 For despite the transitory nature of life, and the longed-for eternality of things, the hope for the endurance of the things we call art, through love, is an all-too-human goal.

-Like Raja Oshi, Daniel Chimurere also conceives of art as an incarnation and a ghosting – as a trace element.
+Like Raja Oshi, Daniel Chimurure also conceives of art as an incarnation and a ghosting – as a trace element.
 Toni-Ann Ballenden also shares this perspective, though hers is more primordial.
-Chimurere’s ghost-world is more immediately present.
-A combine of raw collage and paint, the world Chimurere evokes is as abstract as it is suggestively figurative.
+Chimurure’s ghost-world is more immediately present.
+A combine of raw collage and paint, the world Chimurure evokes is as abstract as it is suggestively figurative.
 The works are illumined yet not, despite the peculiar presence of an abnormally large light fitting or globe.
-Once again, we are returned to Plato’s shadowy figures reflected on a cave wall, though in Chimurere’s case, unlike Oshi’s, there is no sacramental sustaining union.
+Once again, we are returned to Plato’s shadowy figures reflected on a cave wall, though in Chimurure’s case, unlike Oshi’s, there is no sacramental sustaining union.
 Desolation creeps in … isolation too.
 We are perhaps caught in the pathos of loss.
 Is it true, as Kurt Cobain remarked, that ‘all alone is all we are’?
-Or is Chimurere not also helping us to find companionship in our loneliness, or aloneness?
+Or is Chimurure not also helping us to find companionship in our loneliness, or aloneness?
 Is love the great and most enduring whisper?

 Are artists the mapmakers of the soul?
 Are they our guides into higher and nether worlds?
 Do we long to be taken on unbidden journeys?
 Is that why art – especially art that is not easily decipherable – our greatest elixir?
 Why else would it draw us so deeply inward, before expelling us?
 Why would it sound its siren song, whisper its enchantments?
 Perhaps because, as ‘the greatest visionary tools ever invented by human beings’ it allows us ‘to imagine, decipher, and depict the world’ – to read it as a scroll, some cypher, some uniquely compelling riddle.
 Therefore, if this exhibition matters, it is because it allows us to enter the portal of our choice, for in life, if we are not beckoned, we fear that we do not exist.